mobilebiz/plugin-outbound-recording/README.md

 # Outbound call recording

-This plug-in provides call recording for outbound calls.
+This Flex plugin provides call recording for outbound calls.
 Calls are recorded on dual channels, and the recorded data can be viewed from within Flex Insights.

 ## Configuration